ramses-sas/ramses-sefa-SAS/managed-system/README.md

 ## Environment setup
 Each microservice is available as a Docker image on [Docker Hub](https://hub.docker.com/u/sbi98).
-Use the [installation script](../SEFA%2BRAMSES_setup.sh) for pulling and running all the microservices..
+Use the [installation script](../SEFA%2BRAMSES_setup.sh) for pulling and running all the microservices.

-### General rules for running a container
-Move to the main readme and Create this section.
-Explain how to run the containers (docker pull, docker create network, ...)

 ## Default deployment settings
-The **Eureka Registry Service** is the only service requiring a fixed IP address that the other microservices must know.
-That address, together with its port, must be specified as value of the key `EUREKA_IP_PORT` in the `application.properties` file of each microservice or set as an environmental variable (as before, with name `EUREKA_IP_PORT`).

-By default, the microservices expose one port, according to the following table:
+By default, each microservice exposes one port, according to the following table:

 |      Microservice       |       Port      |
 |     :-------------:     | :-------------: |